-To help your organization’s adaptation to the “new normal,” I’ve collected the wise words of a number of IT service management (ITSM) authorities from different walks of work life – asking them “How to Prepare for the ‘New Normal’ in ITSM?”
-It’s a long read, so I suggest you grab a cup of coffee before you start.In this article, 22 people from all walks of #ITSM share their thoughts and opinions on what ITSM teams should be doing as we move into a “new normal” post #COVID19. #newnormal Click To Tweet
+To help your organization’s adaptation to the “new normal,” I’ve collected the wise words – related to ITSM in the new normal – of a number of IT service management (ITSM) authorities from different walks of work life – asking them “How to Prepare for the ‘New Normal’ in ITSM?”
+It’s a long read, so I suggest you grab a cup of coffee before you start reading about ITSM in the new normal.In this article, 22 people from all walks of #ITSM share their thoughts and opinions on what ITSM teams should be doing as we move into a “new normal” post #COVID19. #newnormal Click To Tweet

 Claire Agutter, Director, Scopism

 The coronavirus pandemic has generated more advice, analysis, and content than any other event I can remember.
 How do we prepare for the “new normal” in ITSM?
 Until we know what “normal” will look like, it’s hard to say.
 But there are three steps that I believe ITSM practitioners can and should be taking now to prepare for whatever the future brings:

 - Seize the opportunity.
 There’s no time like the present!
 Many of us know from sad experience that the best time to get funding for business continuity or cyber security initiatives is in the aftermath of a major incident.
 Technology is holding many organizations together right now – it’s the perfect time to think about your future strategy and what architecture you need to have in place to support it.
 Make the most of being at the top of the C-suite’s agenda, and put technology at the heart of your organization’s strategy.
 We should not be planning to go back to the same structure as before – let’s make things better.